xbot/hammerspoon/README_en.md

 * <kbd>⇧</kbd><kbd>⌥</kbd> + <kbd>H</kbd>  Switch active window
 * <kbd>⇧</kbd><kbd>⌥</kbd> + <kbd>/</kbd>  Display a keyboard hint for switching focus to each window

+### Desktop layout

+The app will automatically adjust its size and position based on the layout configuration when activated.

+To disable the `desktop_layout` module, comment it out.

 ### System Tools

 * <kbd>⌃</kbd><kbd>⌥</kbd><kbd>⌘</kbd> + <kbd>L</kbd> Lock Screen